decentldotland/ANS/incentives/README.md

 ### PoR:

-- Profit-sharing percentage is calculated on every minting attempt for labels between 3 and 7 characters in length (san to shichi scarcity).
+- Profit-sharing percentage is calculated on every minting attempt for labels between 3 and 15 characters in length (san to juugo scarcity).
-- Beneficiaries are any user that owns one or more label between 2 to 6 characters in length (ni to roku scarcity).
+- Beneficiaries (Radicals owners) are any user that owns one or more label (RL) between 2 to 14 characters in length (ni to juuyon scarcity).
 - The profit-sharing percentage is set for every label type (scarcity).
 If there are multiple radicals for the same label type, then the allocated percentage of the label type is distributed on pro-rata basis amongst the same RL scarcity owners.
 - The PoR shares profit only with minted RL with a character length lower than the `to_mint` length ( `radical.length < to_mint.length ` ).
 - The distributed percentage is deducted from the pre-defined minting fee.